 Halloween Candy: Your Dental Health Survival Guide

-With Halloween comes ghosts, goblins and goodies—and the sugar in those treats can play some unwanted tricks on your teeth if you’re not careful.
+Halloween may look a little different this year, but it still comes with ghosts, goblins and goodies—and the sugar in those treats can play some unwanted tricks on your teeth if you’re not careful.

 Here’s why: The bacteria in your mouth are probably more excited to eat Halloween candy than you are.
 When the bacteria eat the sugar and leftover food in your mouth, a weak acid is produced.
 That acid is what can contribute to cavities.